-The new human COVID-19 virus belongs to the coronavirus (CoV) family.
+The new human SARS-CoV-2 virus belongs to the coronavirus (CoV) family, which represent a large group of viruses that are primarily found in birds and mammals such as bats, camels and cats.
 These viruses can cause different illnesses ranging from the common cold to more serious respiratory tract infections.

-Coronaviruses represent a large family of viruses that are primarily found in birds and mammals such as bats, camels and cats.
-Some of the more recent and virulent strains of human coronaviruses arose from the evolution and transfer of the viruses from some of these animals.
+Some of the more recent and virulent strains of human coronaviruses arose from the evolution and transfer of coronaviruses from animals.
 Viruses evolve through natural selection pressures that genetically transform them so that they can infect a new target host of a different species.
 Diseases that are transmitted from animals to humans are called zoonotic diseases.

 Related: COVID-19 Outbreak Coverage

 Coronaviruses have an outer protein coat that has distinctive structural projections on its surface known as spike (S) proteins, which give the virus a crown-like appearance.
 The name “corona” is Latin for “crown,” which is why the viruses were given the name “coronavirus.”
 The spike protein functions in the binding of the virus to host cells.